WEICHENGIT/Sentiment-Analysis-PRIM/README.md

 ![Sentiment Unit Visualization](/tweets_data/untitled1.png)

-If we try find the maximal gap among all the units between negative and positive samples.
+If we try find to the maximal gap among all the units between negative and positive samples.
 The result is still not plausible.
 ![Sentiment Unit Visualization](/tweets_data/untitled2.png)